DexStewey/rpweb/README.md

 ## Troubleshooting
 - **Permission Denied:** Ensure you run the script with `sudo`.
 - **SSL Warnings:** Since a self-signed certificate is used, browsers will show a warning.
 To prevent this, add the generated certificate (`/etc/ssl/certs/myserver.crt`) to your browser's trusted certificate store.
-- **Slow or No Boot After BIOS Update:** If your laptop exhibits booting issues after BIOS updates, you may need to clear CMOS settings or verify BIOS configurations.

 ## License
 This project is licensed under the MIT License - see the `LICENSE` file.